InsightSoftwareConsortium/itkwidgets/README.rst

 - Innovative, powerful opacity transfer function / window / level widget
 - Anisotropic voxel spacing supported
 - Image line profile widget
+- Widgets to select solid colors for geometry or colormaps when point data or cell data is availble
+- Visualize point sets as points or spheres and interactively adjust the point size
 - Combine with other *ipywidgets* to quickly create graphical interfaces that interactively provide insights into data algorithms